galeep/dedoopsie/README.md

 # Dedupe Safe Move

-This is a sane, test-backed utility for identifying and moving duplicate files within a directory tree.
+This is a cautious, test-backed utility for identifying and moving duplicate files within a directory tree.
 It favors safety, transparency, and auditability over blind automation.

 ### Features